-- If there are no suitable transport services available to the qualifying school, or if the distance from home to the nearest bus stop is greater than one mile by the shortest walking route, a grant equivalent to the 'public transport rate' is payable, provided that the pupil qualified for free travel in accordance with the walking distance criteria (see section 2) - Grants will only be made where no local transport exists and/or where the grant payment provides best value for money for the County Council. - The grant is based on the distance of two return trips per day using the 'public transport rate' as the basis of calculation.
+- If there are no suitable transport services available to the qualifying school, or if the distance from home to the nearest bus stop is greater than one mile by the shortest walking route, provided that the pupil qualified for free travel in accordance with the walking distance criteria (see section 2). - Grants will only be made where no local transport exists and/or where the grant payment provides best value for money for the County Council.

+- The grant is based on the distance of two return trips per day using the 'public transport rate' as the basis of calculation.
 Distance is measured along the shortest route taken by the vehicle. - A grant in lieu of free travel will only be backdated to the start of the academic year in which the application is made. - A grant in lieu of a free pass will be given to only one member of a family at any one time, where a sibling is attending the same school or site.
 Where a sibling is attending a different school on a different site, a grant will be paid for the total mileage.

-5.6 Travel assistance for pupils attending a school on the grounds of religion or belief
+4.6 Travel assistance for pupils attending a school on the grounds of religion or belief